hendrik-s-debruin/ConfigManager/README.md

 ConfigManager
 ================================================================================

-`ConfigManager` is a very simple script to manage dot files on Linux.
+`ConfigManager` is a simple script to manage dot files on Linux.
 It is a thin wrapper around `git`. `ConfigManager` creates a new git repository for each program's configuration that you would like to track.
+Autocompletion is available for the `zsh` shell.

 Usage
 --------------------------------------------------------------------------------